McAllister-NOAA/REVAMP/example_files/generic_REVAMP_Results_Markdown.md

 The `Figure` directory includes four primary choices for preference of data analysis (where applicable).
 The User can choose to look at figures where ASVs are considered a single ecological unit (`ASV_based`) or where ASVs have been collapsed so that each represents a single unique taxonomic hierarchy (`Taxonomy_merge_based`).
 Further, figures can be generated based on the raw count data (`read_count`) or based on the normalized relative percent abundance (`relative_abundance`).

-## MetaPipe Files of Interest
+## REVAMP Files of Interest

-All configuration files are copied to the MetaPipe results folder. `config_file.txt` controls all of the main options at the front end of MetaPipe. `figure_config_file.txt` controls all the options for the back end figure generation of MetaPipe.
+All configuration files are copied to the REVAMP results folder. `config_file.txt` controls all of the main options at the front end of REVAMP. `figure_config_file.txt` controls all the options for the back end figure generation of REVAMP.
 The provided sample metadata file is copied (`sample_metadata.txt`) and converted/cleaned for use in R (`sample_metadata_forR.txt`).

-If you wish to start and stop MetaPipe at varying points along the pipeline, this can be done.
+If you wish to start and stop REVAMP at varying points along the pipeline, this can be done.
 The `progress.txt` file is used to track the completion of each checkpoint.
 If you wish to redo a checkpoint that has already passed, simply delete sequentially from the bottom of the `progress.txt` file until you have deleted the step you want to redo. **It is not recommended to delete a step in the middle while allowing the other steps to remain.
 It will break.**

 Each R script outputs stdout and stderror to a log file within the R scripts primary directory.
 In addition, if you wish to customize or debug any R-based figure/file, you can open any of the R scripts in the `assets` folder.
 The second field of the tab-delimited file `Rscript_arguments.log` gives each of the positional arguments fed to each script during the pipeline.
 Simply uncomment the args block at the front end of the script and input each argument.